2021 United Kingdom local elections: City of London Corporation

 The Court of Common Council is the main decision-making body of the City of London Corporation, which governs the City of London.
 The 100 councillors are elected across twenty-five wards.
 Elections were due on 18 March 2021, but as a result of the coronavirus pandemic were delayed to March 2022.

 Council of the Isles of Scilly

 The Council of the Isles of Scilly is the local government authority for the Isles of Scilly.
 It has sixteen seats, which in the previous 2017 election were all won by independent candidates.

 Mayors

 Mayor of London

-The Mayor of London is normally elected for four years, although due to the rescheduling of the 2020 election, the election in 2021 will be for a three-year term.
+The Mayor of London is normally elected for four years, although due to the rescheduling of the 2020 election, the election in 2021 was for a three-year term.
 The incumbent mayor Sadiq Khan, won re-election with 40.0% of first preference votes, and 55.2% of second preference votes.
-He would serve until 2024.